 11/30 – 12/13: Phase 3

 Phase 3 will begin by giving the workbook back to the person who originally started it.
 Then that student (the original author) will repeat step 2.
+We will present the final outcomes of each workbook on Wednesday 12/13.
+You will be submitting your physical workbook on that day for grading.

 What should I produce in each project phase?